mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 ## Extensibility
 Developers can also extend this framework about new step types in a very easy way.
-Every step type need to provide a model for step specific parameters and step type implementation, which inherits from abstract class `StepBase<TParam>` and that’s it.
+Every step type need to provide a model for step specific parameters ([workflow extensions model](Workflow.Extensions.Model) ) and step type implementation ([workflow extensions](Workflow.Extensions)), which inherits from abstract class `StepBase<TParam>` and that’s it.

 Step specific parameters model: